-Ms. Singer, Mr. Michel and Ms. Dailey are responsible for guiding the college plans of all students.
-The process formally begins in December of the junior year with an evening dinner and presentation and the students are assigned to a college counselor in January.
-Juniors meet with their counselor intermittently throughout the spring and have individual weekly appointments throughout the senior fall.
+Ms. Singer, Mr. Gellerand Ms. Dailey are responsible for guiding the college plans of all students.
+The process formally begins in December of the junior year with an evening presentation for students and families and the students are assigned to a college counselor in January.
+Juniors meet with their counselor intermittently throughout the spring and have individual bi-weekly appointments (once per 8-day rotation) throughout the senior fall.
 The Office also coordinates the annual 9th & 10th Grade Parent/Guardian Night in January, a Senior Parent/Guardian Night during the first week of school along with a seminar for 9th and 10th grade students in the late spring.

-The College Counseling Handbook can be found on the College Counseling webpage on the Wheeler website.
+The most recent version of the College Counseling Handbook can be found on the College Counseling webpage on the Wheeler website.